Welcome to eBUS Adapter Shield C6!

 Introduction

-The C6 edition is an extension the previous adapter v5 (with USB-C connector instead of Micro-B, more RAM in ESP32-C6 and more I/O) and the continuation of the redesign of v3.1 with a significantly smaller footprint (37x26mm), pluggable eBUS connection, on-board WIFI due to changing to ESP32-C6, support for different Ethernet modules, and compatibility with many D1 mini shields (therefore the name “eBUS Adapter Shield”).
+The C6 edition is an extension the previous adapter v5 (with USB-C connector instead of Micro-B, more RAM in ESP32-C6 and more I/O pins) and the continuation of the redesign of v3.1 with a significantly smaller footprint (37x26mm), pluggable eBUS connection, on-board WIFI due to changing to ESP32-C6, support for different Ethernet modules, and compatibility with many D1 mini shields (therefore the name “eBUS Adapter Shield”).

 The adapter fulfils the arbitration times required by the eBUS specification just like v3.1 and v3.0.